miladrahimi/laravel-docker-compose/README.md

 # Laravel Docker-compose

-Run Laravel projects using docker-compose
+Run Laravel projects using Docker and Docker-compose tools.